binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ## 1. SSM Asset Identification
-Take results from [higher level Asset Identification](#asset-identification).
+Take results from the higher level Asset Identification in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
 Remove any that are not applicable.
 Add any newly discovered.
 Here are some to get you started:

 {#web-applications-asset-identification-ownership}
 * Ownership.
 Similarly as addressed in the VPS chapter, Do not assume that ownership, or at least control of your server(s) is something you will always have.
 Ownership is often one of the first assets an attacker will attempt to take from a target in order to execute further exploits.
 At first this may sound strange, but that is because of an assumption you may have that you will always own (have control of) your web application.
 Hopefully I dispelled this myth in the VPS chapter.
 If an attacker can take control of your web application (own it/steal it/what ever you want to call the act), then they have a foot hold to launch further attacks and gain other assets of greater value.
 The web application itself will often just be a stepping stone to other assets that you assume are safe.
 With this in mind, your web application is an asset.
 On the other hand you could think of it as a liability.
 Both may be correct.
 In any case, you need to protect your web application and in many cases take it to school and teach it how to protect itself.
 I cover that under the [Web Application Firewall](#web-applications-countermeasures-lack-of-active-automated-prevention-waf) section, where AppSensor can help.